 Acquiring a comprehensive restaurant insurance package that provides all of the aforementioned coverages is a worthwhile investment in the success of your business.
 It can protect your restaurant from incurring costly financial burdens as a result of employee negligence or unavoidable events, allowing you to continue operations for years to come.

-Contact JMG Insurance Agency for more information about total restaurant insurance coverage.
+Contact JMG Insurance Corp for more information about total restaurant insurance coverage.
 The agency has been providing insurance packages for restaurants in the Fairfield County, Connecticut area for more than a century and prides itself on offering simple, fast, and convenient insurance support.
-JMG Insurance Agency’s experienced specialty insurance brokers can help you create a restaurant insurance package that gives your business comprehensive coverage and peace of mind in any unexpected financial situation.
+JMG Insurance Corp’s experienced specialty insurance brokers can help you create a restaurant insurance package that gives your business comprehensive coverage and peace of mind in any unexpected financial situation.